 8. Don’t Resist Change

 Your new boss might be landing in a work environment where everybody has their own way of doing things that they’ve gotten comfortable with.
-Then your new boss, seeking improvements, has different ideas on how to operate and creates a new work flow that you think is not as effective.
+Then your new boss, seeking improvements, have different ideas on how to operate and creates a new workflow that you think is not as effective.
 Maybe you’re right, but take a moment to consider that you could be wrong.